Meghan Markle Used ‘Secret Code’ To Convey Iconic Wedding Look To Makeup Artist

 The contents of the code?
 Bride and groom emjois.

-Martin told Good Morning America: “She [the Duchess] was, like, “Hey, what are you doing May 19th?
+Martin told Good Morning America, “[The Duchess] was, like, ‘Hey, what are you doing May 19th?
 ‘And then she sent me two emojis of the bride and groom.
 I was, like, ‘OK, yeah, whatever you need.'”

 Markle’s longtime pal recalled in the interview that Markle had a very relaxed air about her as she readied for the wedding of the year, which was watched by an estimated 29 million people, according to Forbes.